fibo/trunx/README.md

 #### HTML tag components

 Some Trunx components render their homomnym HTML tag.
+You can use the `bulma` prop to style them with Bulma classes.

 ```tsx
 import { Div, Span } from "trunx"